AP Interview: India could resume vaccine exports by June

 The company is a key supplier for the U.N.-backed COVAX program that aims to distribute vaccines equitably in the world.
 On March 25, COVAX announced a major setback in its vaccine rollout because a surge in infections in India caused the Serum Institute of India to cater to domestic demand, resulting in a delay in global shipments of up to 90 million doses.

 Since then, daily new infections in India have almost doubled, with the biggest single-day spike of over 100,000 new cases on Monday.
-Infections are being reported faster in India than anywhere else in the world, prompting tougher virus restrictions in New Delhi and its financial capital, Mumbai.
+Infections are being reported faster in India than anywhere else in the world, prompting tougher virus restrictions in New Delhi and the nation’s financial capital, Mumbai.

 India initially immunized the most vulnerable, but broadened that to anyone over 45 on April 1 because of the surge in cases.
 The resulting increased demand forced the halt in exports.
 Since then, several top state officials have urged the federal government to further expand vaccinations.